What is the Wisconsin River like?

 Absolutely!
-We will transport personal canoes and kayaks for about $2/river mile for the first boat and price breaks for each additional boat.
-This rate includes transportation for all people and gear from Spring Green to Arena or Sauk City/Prairie Du Sac.
-Check the 'Transport Only' tab on the reservations page for exact pricing and to reserve space on the shuttle.
+We will transport personal canoes and kayaks for a fee.
+This fee includes transportation for all people and gear from Spring Green to Arena, Mazomanie, or Prairie Du Sac.
+More details on "Transport Only" here.

 Are we allowed to bring food and beverages?

 It’s arguably not a real canoe trip if you can’t have a beer while watching the sunset from your private island.
-Yes, food and beverages are perfectly acceptable, BUT NO GLASS whatsoever.
+Yes, food and beverages (including alcohol) are perfectly acceptable, BUT NO GLASS whatsoever (bottles, pickle jars, etc.).
 This is strictly enforced by the WI DNR and is punishable by a fine of up to $739.
 They will ask to check your coolers.